skrey/yellow-extensions/CONTRIBUTING.md

 1. Fork the extension you want to improve.
 2. Focus on what the user wants to do, make it better.
 3. Upload your changes to GitHub, let us know if you need help.
-4. Send a pull request to the responsible developer.
+4. Send a pull request.
 [What's a pull request?](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork)

 ## How to get in touch